Andrew-William-Smith/Andrew-William-Smith.github.io/_posts/2019-10-16-cs314_class_hierarchies.markdown

 ![Class diagramme for this problem](/assets/2019-10-16/class-hierarchy.png){:.thin-center}

-Diagrammes like this can give us a good initial impression of the problem and are immensely helpful when it comes to determining whether an invocation is legal, there are still better techniques we can use to determine which methods are run for a given call.
+Diagrammes like this can give us a good initial impression of the problem and are immensely helpful when it comes to determining whether an invocation is legal; nevertheless, there are still better techniques we can use to determine which methods are run for a given call.
-While the full version of this technique is not an effective problem-solving technique for exams since it is a somewhat lengthy process, partial applications of it can be used to ensure full correctness in your manual method resolutions.
+While the full version of this approach is not effective for exams since it is a somewhat lengthy process, partial applications of it can be used to ensure full correctness in your manual method resolutions.

 ## Step 2: Fully resolving methods
 *Note:* This section describes in detail how inherited methods are resolved in Java.
-If you'd rather not read through this information, feel free to skip ahead to [the actual exam problems](#solving-some-sample-problems){:.internal}.
+If you'd rather not read through this information, feel free to skip ahead to [the actual sample problems](#solving-some-sample-problems){:.internal}.

 Using the provided code and the diagramme we constructed above, we can rewrite all methods of these classes in terms of the actual methods executed, essentially percolating higher levels of the inheritance tree down to lower levels to determine the exact method run for a given call.

-An important behaviour to note is that if a constructor does not ever explicitly invoke a `super()` constructor in its constructor, the zero-argument `super()` constructor of its parent will be automatically invoked.
+An important behaviour to note is that if a constructor does not ever explicitly invoke a `super()` constructor in its constructor, the zero-argument `super()` constructor of its parent will be invoked automatically.
 This behaviour continues all the way up the inheritance tree until `Object` is reached, ensuring that all of a class's instance variables will be initialised any time an instance of that class is created.
 However, any explicit call to `super()` overrides this behaviour for a given level of the hierarchy: for example, since the constructor for `Split` explicitly invokes `super(20)`, `super()` itself will not be called in that constructor.
-Nevertheless, since the resolved version of that call, `House(20)` does not invoke a superclass constructor explicitly, the zero-argument constructor `Living()` will be invoked automatically as well.
+Nevertheless, since the resolved version of that call, `House(20)`, does not invoke a superclass constructor explicitly, the zero-argument constructor `Living()` will be invoked automatically as well.
 This behaviour is often called *constructor chaining* and can be one of the more difficult parts of the Java object model to work with in an exam setting.

 The fully-resolved versions of all of the classes we have defined can be found below.